Gradient-IIITS/Gradient-s-Blog/README.md

 - Run `git clone <URL-of-your-fork>` in your local machine.
 - Run `cd Gradient-s-Blog`.
 - Run `git submodule update --init --recursive` (This step is important).
-- Add your post by following instructions given below.
+- Add your post by following the instructions given below.
-- Push the changes by following `add-commit-push` pattern.
+- Push the changes by following the `add-commit-push` pattern.
 - Open a PR.

-## To Add a post:
+## To add a post:

 - Install [Hugo](https://gohugo.io/getting-started/installing/).
 - Run `hugo new posts/<YOUR POST NAME>.md`.